Serviço de Atendimento Móvel de Urgência

 Serviço de Atendimento Móvel de Urgência (SAMU or SAMU 192; lit.
 'Urgent Mobile Care Service') is Brazil's public national pre-hospital mobile care service.
-The service is entirely free, as part of Brazil's Unified Health System (SUS), and is available via the specially reserved phone number 192 at all hours of the day, every day.
+The service is provided free of charge under Brazil's Unified Health System (SUS) and is available 24 hours a day via the dedicated emergency number 192.

-In June 2025, SAMU reportedly had a fleet of over 4.3 thousand ambulances, servicing about 188 million people in 4,143 Brazilian municipalities (out of 5.5 thousand; around 75% city coverage).
+In June 2025, SAMU reportedly had a fleet of over 4,300 ambulances, servicing about 188 million people in 4,143 Brazilian municipalities (out of 5,500; around 75% city coverage).

 History

 SAMU was instituted nationally via Decree #5,055 on 27 April 2004, by then-president Luiz Inácio Lula da Silva.
 The same decree also guaranteed that the phone number "192" would be reserved for exclusive use by the service.

 Operation

 Funding

 SAMU's funding is shared between the federal, state and municipal governments.
 The federal government is meant to give states and municipalities funds corresponding to 50% of the service's budget, and the recipients are expected to cover for the rest, though this balance is not always kept.